suborbital/vektor/docs/guide.md

 `return nil, vk.Wrap(http.StatusApplicationError, err)` | 434 Application Error | `{"status": 434, "message": err.Error()}` | `application/json`

 ## Standard http.HandlerFunc
-`vk` can mount standard `http.HandlerFunc` handlers by mounting them with `server.HandleHTTP`.
+`vk` can use standard `http.HandlerFunc` handlers by mounting them with `server.HandleHTTP`.
 This is useful for mounting handler functions provided by third party libraries (such as Prometheus), but they are not able to take advantage of many `vk` features such as middleware or route groups currently.

 ## What's to come?